Sleep Calculator

 What is a sleep calculator and how does it optimize rest?

-How does a sleep cycle calculator function according to circadian studies?
+How does a sleep cycle calculator work?

-What is REM sleep and why is it vital for the brain?
+What is REM sleep and why is it important?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.